foureyes/csci-ua.0480-spring2017-008/slides/20/ajax.markdown

 <section markdown="block">
 ## An Example of CSRF

-* imagine that you're logged into your bank account
+__Imagine that you're logged into your bank account:__ &rarr;

-* same origin policy is not implemented in your browser, and your bank has no additional csrf protection (_bad news_)
+* {:.fragment} same origin policy is __not implemented__ in your browser, and your bank has no additional csrf protection (_bad news_)
-* I send you a link to my page of animated gifs of dancing pizza
+* {:.fragment} I send you a link to my page of _animated gifs of dancing pizza_
-* no one can resist animated gifs and pizza, so you click on the link
+* {:.fragment} no one can resist animated gifs and pizza, so you click on the link
-* once on my page, behind the scenes, I can use XMLHttpRequest to...
+* {:.fragment} once on my page, behind the scenes, I can use `XMLHttpRequest` to...
-* get a page that's behind your bank's login (something like mybank/account) because you're already logged in
+* {:.fragment} get a page that's behind your bank's login (something like mybank/account) because you're already logged in
-* from there I can:
+* {:.fragment} from there I can:
-	* steal data
+	* steal data - read information that I should not be allowed to read
-	* possibly take actions by issuing POSTs
+	* possibly take actions by issuing POST requests
-	* (^^^ slightly more complicated than this, but...)
+	* (^^^ slightly more complicated than this, but... you get the idea)
 	* YIKES!
 </section>